opea-project/docs/community/rfcs/24-10-02-GenAIExamples-001-Image_and_Audio_Support_in_MultimodalQnA.md

 ### Other Enhancements

+#### Model Selection

-We are proposing an enhancement that allows the user to select the LVM model and Bridgetower model.
-To do this, we will enable the functionality for users to overwrite the dockerfile entry point in such a way that enables a user to pass in and change values of default script arguments for the respective python script.
+We are proposing an enhancement that allows the user to select the LVM model and embedding model.
+To do this, we will enable the functionality for users to specify the container's entry point in such a way that enables a user to pass in and change values of default script arguments for the respective python script.
 Users can change and interact with these arguments in the `set_env.sh` with environment variables such as `LVM_MODEL` before being officially passed in and overwritten into the [dockerfile](https://github.com/opea-project/GenAIComps/blob/main/comps/lvms/llava/dependency/Dockerfile#L22) entry point when building compose.yaml.
 The purpose of this change is to allow users to utilize more script arguments that currently are hard set to their default values when a container is built.

 ## Alternatives Considered